Kanarme/dotfiles/README.md

 | xmobar        | status bar            |
 | xmonad        | tiling window manager |
 # Keybindings
-Every key must be pressed in combination with the super/win key.
+Every key must be pressed in combination with the **super/win key**.
 For a deeper insight, check out the xmonad.hs file.
 | Key             | Description                                        |
 | -------------   | :-------------:                                    |
 | d               | run dialog to start application                    |